 - Exercise at least 20 – 30 minutes a day, but avoid working out closer to bedtime.
 The increase of adrenaline and high heart rate can make it difficult to sleep.

 - Create a bedtime routine that you can commit to.
 This will help your inner clock develop a routine that you will have to depend on.
+You can also track your sleep progress using any fitness watch or health monitor during the night.

 - Get rid of any distractions in your bedroom.
 This can include flashing lights, night lights, noisy devices, and your phone.